simonbdbc/vagrant-lamp-script/README.md

 # vagrant-lamp-bootstrap

-A super-simple install.sh to setup a LAMP stack inside Vagrant 100% automatically.
+A super-simple install.sh to setup a LAMP inside Vagrant 100% automatically.

 ### Whaaaaat ?